theseniordads/reject/README.md

 # Reject Demo (Patched Version)
-Source code for the patched version of Reject's "Reject Demo"

-# Mono-mental

-Full assembler source for the "Mono-mental" demo by The Senior Dads, which was released on the Atari 16 bit platform on the 11th April 1998 at the first ALT Party in Turku, Finland.
+Full assembler source for the patched version of the "Reject" demo by Reject, released by the Senior Dads on 23rd March 1998.

+The original version of the demo, as released by Reject in early 1998, required the user to switch the screen resolution to low-res on an ST, and did not include any music.
+The Senior Dads verdion worked from any colour graphics mode, and added music.

-This release is different to other demo source code releases from us in that it's not the original source, (which is lost), but a reverse-engineer of the source code from the original binary.
+This release is not the original source, (which is lost), but a reverse-engineer of the source code from the original binary.
 The original binary was disassembled and the source code was re-created from the disassembly.
 The original graphics and sound were also re-created from the binary.
-You can find out more about how this was done [here](https://github.com/theseniordads/monomental/blob/main/DOCS/README.md).

 ## Specifications

-* An Atari ST or later with at least 1 megabytes of memory, TOS 1.04 minumum, a hard drive, and **hi-res mono monitor**.
+* An Atari ST or later with at least 1 megabytes of memory, TOS 1.04 minumum, a hard drive, and colour display.
 * ...
 Alternatively, a decent emulator like Hatari, configured as above.
-* Devpac 3 to assemble the code.
+* Devpac 3 or VASM/Vlink to assemble the code.
-* Atomix packer or better to pack the executable.
+* [UPX](https://upx.github.io/) packer to pack the executable.

 ## How to assemble on an Atari